By Dr. Lawrence Wilson

 In some situations, an arrogant attitude is definitely a compensation for feeling inferior, or feeling like a failure.
 Bullies sometimes act in this fashion.

 Some would say that arrogance is always a compensation because if one really felt good about oneself, there would be no need for arrogance or feeling superior.
-However, I am not sure about this, since arrogance may be viewed as a temptation, and not just a compensation.
+However, we are not sure about this, since arrogance may be viewed as a temptation, and not just a compensation.

 It is a temptation when one is big, strong, mentally powerful, or in a position of power or control over others or over nature.
 This is when arrogance easily becomes a temptation.